5 Dealing with messy data

 5.8 Filtering: select rows

 You’ll frequently want to filter away some rows from your data.
-Perhaps you only want to select rows where a variable exceeds some value, or want to exclude rows with NA values.
+Perhaps you only want to select rows where a variable exceeds some value, or you want to exclude rows with NA values.
 This can be done in several different ways: using row numbers, using conditions, at random, or using regular expressions.
 Let’s have a look at them, one by one.
 We’ll use aq, the data.table version of airquality that we created before, for the examples.

 library(data.table)